jenssegers/date/README.md

     'minute'    => '1 minute|%number% minutes',
     'second'    => '1 second|%number% seconds',

 If you are using Laravel, the locale set in `app/config/app.php` will be used to select the correct language file.
+If not, you can manually set the current locale using:

+    Date::setLocale('nl');

 There is also a `generator.php` script that can be used to quickly output day and month translations for a specific locale.
 If you want to add a new language, this can speed up the process: